A NEW PARADIGM OF EDUCATION:

 WHO WE ARE

 We don't take "too idealistic, not possible, too hard" very easily.
-We are determined, tireless, and prepared to work outside the box in our endeavour to solve the education deficit and give communities a voice.
+We are determined, tireless, and prepared to work outside the box in our endeavour to tackle the education deficit and give communities the tools to educate themselves and share their voice.

 HOW IT WORKS

-There are just a few things you need to know about the Hello Hubs.
-This is a radical new approach to learning, where before, learning barely existed.
-A new paradigm is needed if we want to make a real difference.
+The Hello Hubs are a radical new approach to learning, where before, learning barely existed.
+A new paradigm is needed if we want to make a real difference and bring education to communities with no or limited access to formal schooling.

 There are many ways to get involved.
 From becoming a design partner, or building a Hello Hub of your own, to donating or organising a fundraising event.
 We thank you for your support and would love to talk to you about your ideas.